Like probably 99% of Japanese sword aficionados, my first experiences were with Samurai sword sets of the cheap/ornamental variety.

 This is an interesting challenge, but the best part is that historically Samurai sword sets did not have to match!
-The REAL SAMURAI pictured below from the 1880's set certainly did not, and it was not at all unusual..
+The REAL SAMURAI pictured right from the 1880's set certainly did not, and it was not at all unusual..

 Many people like a nice matching set, but the Samurai did not care - indeed, the complex interplay of contrasting designs had a meaning all of it's own.